Alepes-8/API/docs/openapis.md

 Setting up a new api is done with the following setup
 1. create an openapi.yaml inside the project API that is create
     - this includes any paths that is required and any other form of information that is desired.
+    - Make sure it is built up with responses and basicly a finished one, as otherwise it may give errors.
 2. Create a function handler inside of the main.go file
     - Create one following the structure that already exist for the file.
     - adjust the 'http.HandleFunc("/docs/openapi.yaml"...' to a name that represent the apis own project, such as docs/expense_counter.yaml.